How Do You Know If You Need Transmission Fluid?

 Hard shifting is not something that you want to experience.
 When the automatic transmission shifts from one gear to another it feels like a jolt.
 Like someone is pushing you forward or back.

-However, if you find yourself adding transmission fluid regularly in order to get back to a smooth-shifting, you should probably take your vehicle to a mechanic and see why your transmission is losing fluid.
+However, if you find yourself adding transmission fluid regularly in order to get back to a smooth shifting, you should probably take your vehicle to a mechanic and see why your transmission is losing fluid.

 2. Delayed shifting/engagement

 Delayed shifting is a delayed engagement of the gears.
 This issue occurs when the automatic transmission is low on fluid.
 What happens is, there is not enough fluid to lubricate the gears.
-So, when you put the car in drive or reverse, the shifts engagement is delayed because there is not enough fluid to move the parts.
+So, when you put the car in drive or reverse, the shift engagement is delayed because there is not enough fluid to move the parts.

 A delayed shifting is when you put your car in drive or reverse and the car doesn’t move immediately even if you push the gas pedal.
 It could take a second, two, or even five seconds before the gear engages.
 The engagement time will depend on how much fluid you have left in your automatic transmissionOpens in a new tab.